Owensboro minster who attended Washington rallies says he has received death threats

 Numerous courts have ruled against election lawsuits filed by Trump attorneys, and the states did not object to their voting results or send alternate electors to Congress to be counted Wednesday.
 Gibson repeated a number of claims that have been espoused by Trump and others about fraud.
 Trump’s claims have been repeatedly debunked.

-"I absolutely 100 percent believe this election was stolen," Gibson said.
-"They are manipulating the numbers ...
-I 100 percent believe the election was a sham and I've seen boatloads of evidence."
+“I absolutely 100% believe this election was stolen,” Gibson said.
+“They are manipulating the numbers ...
+I 100% believe the election was a sham and I’ve seen boatloads of evidence.”

 Gibson said he does not support the storming of the Capitol, although he questioned who was responsible.